 By immersing your class into a local landscape they will discover the journey of the Blackfoot, Metis and early Europeans.
 Our inter-disciplinary approach teaches:

 - The human history of the land and early people’s uses of plants.

 - Inquiry based learning about plant identification and habitat.

 - Exploratory learning about interactions between trees, plants, sunlight, slope and wildlife within 4 Eco-systems.

 - The human impact on the land over time.
-How different world views create very different outcomes for a landscape.
+How different world views, create very different outcomes for a landscape.

-- This journey through the land, as a band of Blackfoot people, a group of Métis fur traders, a family of Russian ranchers and a family of Ukrainian farmers, who are all looking for a home in the same landscape is the theme of this educational program.
+- This journey through the land, as a band of Blackfoot people, a group of Métis fur traders, a family of Russian ranchers and a family of Ukrainian farmers, who are all looking for a home within the same landscape, is the theme of this educational program.

 - Students form community groups to look at the landscape through the eyes of one of these historical cultures, each with a different view of the land and its uses.